No-Bo-Die/Loggin-system-djs-v13.6/README.md

 https://discord.js.org/#/docs/discord.js/stable/class/Client

-(This is the work of 4 days  on and off so please leave the credits at the end of each files if u plan on using them, you can create a thread on this message for any report of an error or propose things in the ***system*** that could be improved, but please dont ask me how to do something or complain that u dont like the way an embed looks)
+(This is the work of 4 days on and off so please leave the credits at the end of each files if u plan on using them, you can DM me on discord for any report of an error or propose things in the ***system*** that could be improved, but please dont ask me how to do something or complain that u dont like the way an embed looks)

-Btw im sorry i know this is a lot of things to read, i never even thought myself i would ever go over the 4k characters limit per message with actual ***useful*** stuff and not some copy paste to test the limit :man_shrugging:
+Btw im sorry i know this is a lot of things to read :man_shrugging:

-Feel free to react with :noice_yes: if you approve this and read it all lol
+Feel free to le me know if you like it